mars-research/atmosphere/README.md

 An Intel x86-64 machine running Linux is required to develop Atmosphere.
 We currently do not support AMD-V.

-It's highly recommended that you use [Nix](https://nixos.org/download.html) to install all dependencies.
+[Nix](https://github.com/numtide/nix-unstable-installer) is required to install development dependencies.
-With Nix installed, enter the prepared nix-shell environment with `nix-shell`.
+With Nix installed, enter the prepared nix-shell environment with `nix-shell` or `nix develop` (Nix 2.4).

+You can now build and run Atmosphere with `atmo run`.

+### Direnv

 A more convenient way to activate the development environment is with [direnv](https://direnv.net) which automatically activates the nix-shell when you enter the project directory.
 With direnv installed, run `direnv allow` under the project root to allow it to activate automatically.

-If you do not want to use Nix for any reason, the list of dependencies can be found at `nix/environment.nix`.
-The version of the nightly Rust toolchain can be found in `nix/nixpkgs.nix`.
+### `/dev/kvm` Access

+Your user will need to be in the `kvm` or `libvirtd` group to access `/dev/kvm` directly.
+Previously we made use of `sudo` to launch the QEMU process but that resulted in additional complications regarding the ownership of generated files (serial logs, trace dumps, etc.).

 ### Editor/IDE